Magic of Eberron

 Magic of Eberron is a supplement to the 3.5 edition of the Dungeons & Dragons role-playing game.

 Contents

 Magic of Eberron is an accessory for the Eberron setting that exposes the magic and eldritch wonders of Eberron.
 In addition to presenting new arcane and divine spells, feats, prestige classes, and magic items, Magic of Eberron offers new options and infusions for artificers, explores dragon totem magic and the twisted experiments of the daelkyr, sheds light on the process of elemental binding, and touches on other types of magic present in the world.

 Publication history

 Magic of Eberron was written by Bruce R. Cordell, Stephen Schubert, and Chris Thomasson, and published in October 2005.
-Cover art was by Wayne Reynolds, with interior art by Anne Stokes, David Michael Beck, Draxhall Jump Entertainment, Eric Deschamps, Francis Tsai, Lucio Parrillo, Mark Tedin, Steve Prescott, and Tomas Giorello.
+Cover art was by Wayne Reynolds, with interior art by David Michael Beck, Igor-Alban Chevalier, Eric Deschamps, Draxhall Jump Entertainment, Tomas Giorello, Lucio Parrillo, Steve Prescott, Anne Stokes, Mark Tedin, and Francis Tsai.